ahmedfaroukamir/Java-testapp/README.md

-# DevOpsArea Sample Java App -example
+# DevOpsArea Sample Java App -example - forked by Ahmed Farouk
 Build war with maven and DevOpsArea framework

 Steps are the following: